 In terms of reliability, both PBX and VoIP phone systems are highly reliable and deliver apex voice quality.
 However, an on-premise PBX phone system may require companies to maintain qualified IT staff on the premises to troubleshoot or resolve any technical issues.

-Finding the right phone system is one of the most critical tasks your business will face.
+Finding the right phone system is one of your business’s most critical tasks.
 In a period of increasing digitization, failing to adopt cutting-edge communications technology might jeopardize operations and put your company behind in the highly competitive business environment.

 PBX VoIP – the cloud-based alternative to premise-based PBXs – have exploded in popularity, as have SIP Trunking systems, which connect existing premise-based phones to the cloud, giving teams VoIP services.